 The Company utilized the Black-Scholes valuation model for estimating the fair value of stock options and cash-based stock appreciation rights.
-During the fiscal year ended June 30, 2021, no stock options were issued.
-During fiscal years ended June 30, 2020 and 2019, the weighted-average fair value of options granted under the Plan was \$14.79 and \$20.66, respectively, per option using the following assumptions:
+During the fiscal years ended June 30, 2022 and June 30, 2021, no stock options were issued.
+During fiscal year ended June 30, 2020, the weighted-average fair value of options granted under the Plan was \$14.79 per option, using the following assumptions: